lackaaPro/mini-inventory-management-system/README.md

 *API Endpoints

-Note- Hi all I used the my previous company owned github account and My newly created existing account for this Assignment throgh the Github-Desktop app.
+Note- Hi all I used the my previous company owned github account and My newly created existing account for this Assignment through the Github-Desktop app.